spikenail/spikenail/README.md

 #### Access based on another model

 In some cases we want to apply rule only if another model satisfies some condition.
-We can use checkRelation property for that.
+We can use the checkRelation property for that.

 ##### checkRelation